Pratikshinde55/Jenkins-pipeline-ways/README.md

  ![image](https://github.com/Pratikshinde55/Jenkins-pipeline-ways/assets/145910708/17758cef-2aa3-442e-a7cb-84aabeb3472e)

-2. Now create by Delivery pipeline view:
+### 2. Now create by Delivery pipeline view:
 This pipeline plugin give visual view. we can add multiple features and buttons.

-Onlu need to initial job and also we can give final job of pipeline.
+Only need to initial job and also we can give final job of pipeline.

 go to "My view"  -->> "new View" -->> "Delivery Pipeline View"